Extreme Championship Wrestling: 1999–2000: National television and talent departures

-In April 2000, Mike Awesome made a surprise appearance on WCW Monday Nitro—making his debut by attacking Kevin Nash—while still reigning as ECW World Heavyweight Champion.
-Mike Awesome's friend Lance Storm has said that Awesome refused to sign a new contract with ECW until Paul Heyman paid him overdue wages.
+It has been suggested that Awesome refused to sign a new contract with ECW until Paul Heyman paid him overdue wages.
 There were rumors that WCW Executive Vice-President Eric Bischoff wanted Awesome to drop the ECW World Championship belt in the trash can on television, as had been done previously with the WWF Women's title by Madusa when she jumped from the WWF to WCW.
 After Paul Heyman filed an injunction, WCW refrained from having Awesome appear on Nitro with the belt, but did acknowledge him as the champion.
 Eventually, a compromise was reached.
-Awesome (a WCW employee and the reigning ECW World Heavyweight champion) appeared at an April 13, 2000, ECW event in Indianapolis, Indiana, where he lost the title to Tazz (who was working for the World Wrestling Federation).
+Awesome (a WCW employee and the reigning ECW World Heavyweight champion) appeared at an April 13, 2000, ECW event in Indianapolis, Indiana, where he lost the title to Taz (who was working for the World Wrestling Federation).
+Taz would then lose the title to Tommy Dreamer at CyberSlam 2000 to return the title to ECW's possession, ending what is considered to have been one of the more peculiar arrangements in professional wrestling history.